 Water Pump (Located in the third passenger side compartment.
 Remove panel to access.) -Typical View

-Water Pump Switch (Located on OnePlace cabinet and exterior water service center) -Typical View The switch will illuminate blue when the switch is on.
+Water Pump Switch (Located on exterior water service center) -If Equipped The switch will illuminate when the switch is on.
 White illumination indicates the switch is off.